Rudragupta-1/iNOTEBOOK/README.md

-# iNotebook: Notes on Cloud
+# iNOTEBOOK: Notes on Cloud

 ## Overview

-iNotebook is a cloud-based note-taking application built using the MERN stack (MongoDB, Express, React, Node.js).
+iNOTEBOOK is a cloud-based note-taking application built using the MERN stack (MongoDB, Express, React, Node.js).
 The project provides a full-fledged environment for users to create, read, update, and delete their notes.
 Authentication and authorization are handled using JWT tokens to ensure data security and privacy.

 ## Table of Contents